ampproject/amphtml/extensions/amp-viqeo-player/amp-viqeo-player.md

 ##### data-profileid

-The Viqeo profile ID.
+Viqeo is a registration only video platform for Publishers to add videos as illustrations.
+All videos are played automaticaly without sound and only when fully visible (minimum visible area possible is 50%).
+Detailed description of Viqeo is in presentation: https://docs.google.com/presentation/d/1P6DJTPJtfeMmPozv1pPz7Wner7NCcJ_DmlPOcVclgLE/present?slide=id.p

+To get data-profileid you need to login to Viqeo account (https://viqeo.tv) and press 'Get code' near the video you want to paste to website.
+You will get a code with data-profileid, data-videoid & width and height.

 ##### data-videoid

 The identifier of the video.
+All videos have unique id, and can be found in Viqeo account after authorisation.
+Viqeo do not let embed videos by 3rd party websites so only one way to get a data-videoid and other attributes to sign in to Viqeo account.

 ##### width and height

 The width and height attributes are special for the Viqeo embed.
+Viqeo supports any proportions of videos.
+Basically Viqeo generates an unique code for each video depending on video size and proportions, but Viqeo user may change proportions in interface.
+Anyway after pressing 'Get code' button an unique code will be generated.